 This vintage slave clock was produced by the famous watch company, Citizen.
-The manufacturing number for this model NTS-2S clock is 4546 and it was produced in 1996.
+The manufacturing number for this citizen clock is 3604.

 Slave clocks are clocks that depend upon another clock for the accuracy of it’s time.
 These were widely used in ships, businesses, and public schools.
 Slave clocks would be set up throughout the building/ship and would be electronically wired to a master clock that would ensure all clocks were on the same time.

 This vintage slave nautical wall clock measures 8.5 inches in diameter and will extend 2.75 inches when mounted to the wall.
 There are 3 holes on the back side to assist in mounting the clock to a wall.
 This clock weighs 1.8 pounds.